 ICAS is also an international professional organisation, where one-third of the members work in business, and many work for the ‘big four’ accountancy practices, as well as smaller firms around the world.

-The current rules were amended in August 2018, and are supplemented by a number of regulations dealing with public practice, investigations, client monies, CPD, examinations, admissions and the tribunal regulations.
+The current rules were amended in August 2018, and are supplemented by several legal accountancy regulations dealing with public practice, investigations, client monies, CPD, examinations, admissions and the tribunal regulations.
 Click here for more details.

 The Institute and Faculty of Actuaries (IFoA) Regulation Board